nathan-uch/final-project/README.md

 ## Features:
 * User can create workout
-* User can view exercise list
 * User can add exercises to workout
-* User can view a workout's exercises and sets
 * User can edit and add sets
-* User can delete exercise from workout
 * User can save workouts
 * User can view workout history